habitat-sh/habitat/www/source/docs/reference/package-contents.html.md

 ## MANIFEST
-A file containing buildtime package information, such as checksum, maintainer, build variables, and the type of license specified in plan.sh.
-Additionally, a list of all files in this package along with checksums are included.
+A file containing package information, such as checksum, maintainer, build variables, and other metadata specified in plan.sh as well as the contents of the plan.sh itself.

+## FILES
+List of all files in this package along with their blake2b checksums.
+The FILES file itself is signed using `hab pkg sign` to provide an assurance that its contents haven't been tampered with.

 ## PATH
 An absolute path to the `bin` folder for the package.
 A fully-qualified package identifier is used, so version and release information is included in the path.